Macrometacorp/docs/docs/collections/keyvalue/key-value-store-data.md

 ## Expire At

-The exact time when the time to live (TTL) index expires (date and time).
+The exact time when the time-to-live (TTL) index expires (date and time).
 Expiration is not required, so the value might be N/A.

 ## Edit a Pair